-A little girl discovers dreams do come true if you really believe.
-Six-year-old Susan has doubts about childhood's most enduring miracle, Santa Claus.
-Her mother told her the "secret" about Santa a long time ago, so Susan doesn't expect to receive the most important gifts on her Christmas list.
-But after meeting a special department store Santa who's convinced he's the real thing, Susan is given the most precious gift of all, something to believe in.Written by
+Six-year-old Susan Walker discovers dreams do come true if you really believe.
+She has doubts about childhood's most enduring miracle, Santa Claus.
+Her mother, Dorey, told her the "secret" about him a long time ago, so she doesn't expect to receive the most important gifts on her Christmas list.
+But after meeting a special department store Santa who's convinced he's the real thing, she is given the most precious gift of all, something to believe in.Written by

 Robert Lynch <firstname.lastname@example.org>